MicrosoftDocs/visualstudio-docs/docs/debugger/specify-command-line-args.md

 ## Specify command-line arguments

 The command-line arguments dropdown is available in the **Standard** toolbar.
 If the **Standard** toolbar isn't visible, from the Visual Studio main menu choose **Tools** > **Customize**.
-In the **Customize** dialog, choose **Toolbars**, and then select **Standard**.
+In the **Customize** dialog, choose **Toolbars**.
+Then select **Standard**.

 :::image type="complex" source="./media/select-standard-toolbar.png" alt-text="A screenshot of the Customize dialog.":::
 The Toolbars tab is selected in the Customize dialog.
 The entry for Standard, meaning the standard toolbar, is selected.
 :::image-end:::

-The command-line arguments dropdown is shown following the Solutions Platforms dropdown on the Standard toolbar.
+The command-line arguments dropdown follows the **Solutions Platforms** dropdown on the **Standard** toolbar.
 The dropdown is empty.
-A tooltip reads, "empty".
+The tooltip says, "empty".

 :::image type="complex" source="./media/command-line-argument-dropdown-empty.png" alt-text="A screenshot of the command-line arguments dropdown.":::
 The command-line arg dropdown is shown following the Solutions Platforms dropdown on the Standard toolbar.
 The dropdown is empty.
 A tooltip reads, "empty".
 :::image-end:::

-It's currently empty.
-The tooltip initially contains "empty".
-When you add command-line arguments, the tooltip shows the selected argument list and expands it so that you can see all of the arguments.
+When you add command-line arguments, the tooltip shows the selected argument list so that you can see all of the arguments.

 To add command-line arguments, type them in the dropdown and press **Enter**.
 The arguments are saved in the order that you enter them and appear in the dropdown for future use.
-There's a limit of five command lines that you can add before the oldest one is removed and the new one added.
+There's a limit of five command lines that you can add before the oldest one is removed to make room for a new one.

 In this example, the command-line argument `-arg1` is added to the dropdown: